CollPlant Biotechnologies Ltd. (CLGN) and Kala Pharmaceuticals Inc. (NASDAQ:KALA) Contrasting side by side | New Business Observer

 |20.25%

-For the past year CollPlant Biotechnologies Ltd. has -16.67% weaker performance while Kala Pharmaceuticals Inc. has 20.25% stronger performance.
+For the past year CollPlant Biotechnologies Ltd. had bearish trend while Kala Pharmaceuticals Inc. had bullish trend.

 Summary

-On 6 of the 10 factors Kala Pharmaceuticals Inc. beats CollPlant Biotechnologies Ltd.
+Kala Pharmaceuticals Inc. beats on 7 of the 11 factors CollPlant Biotechnologies Ltd.

 CollPlant Holdings Ltd., a regenerative medicine company, focuses on developing and commercializing tissue repair products for three-dimensional (3D) bio-printing of tissues and organs, orthobiologics, and advanced wound care markets in the United States, Canada, and Europe.
 Its products are based on recombinant type I human collagen (rhCollagen) that is produced with its proprietary plant based genetic engineering technology.
 The company's products include Vergenix STR, a soft tissue repair matrix intended for treatment of tendinopathy; Vergenix FG, a wound-filling flowable gel for the treatment of deep surgical incisions and wounds, including diabetic ulcers, venous and pressure ulcers, burns, bedsores, and other chronic wounds; and BioInks for 3D printing of tissues and organs.
 CollPlant Holdings Ltd. and is headquartered in Ness Ziona, Israel.